Star Anise

 Approximate shelf life:

-Whole pods retain aroma significantly longer than ground forms.
+Whole pods retain their aroma significantly longer than ground material.

 Safety Notes